SmartIntentNN: Towards Smart Contract Intent Detection: Implementation

 \subsection{Intent Highlight}

-Although we can directly feed $\bm{X}$ into a DNN, not all \textit{functions} are related to the developer's intent.
-Thus, we implement an intent highlight module to extract the intent-related \textit{functions} in a smart contract. $\mathrm{H}\left(\bm{X}\right):\bm{X}\rightarrow \bm{X'}$ describes the highlighting process, where $\rm{H}$ is an unsupervised model and its output is the intent-highlighted data $\bm{X'}$.
+Although it is feasible to directly input $\bm{X}$ into a DNN, not all \textit{functions} are relevant to the developer’s intent.
+Therefore, we implement an intent highlight model to extract intent-related \textit{functions} in a smart contract.
+The highlighting process, denoted as $\mathrm{H}\left(\bm{X}\right):\bm{X}\rightarrow \bm{X'}$, utilizes an unsupervised model $\mathrm{H}$ to produce intent-highlighted data $\bm{X'}$.

-We first train a K-means clustering model to predict the intent strength of each \textit{function}.
-We randomly select $1,500$ smart contracts from our dataset and calculate the frequency of occurrence for each \textit{function}.
-By our experiments, we find that the frequency of $19$ \textit{functions} is greater than $0.75$, and we further find these $19$ \textit{functions} are commonly used by developers.
-Through in-depth analysis, we find that these code snippets are usually from public libraries or the code in high-frequency reuse.
-We thus consider that these \textit{functions} with a high frequency of occurrence express weak intent from the developers.
-On the contrary, those rarely used \textit{functions} express some specific and strong intent from the developers.
+We commence the process by training a K-means clustering model to evaluate the intent strength of each \textit{function} in randomly selecting $1,500$ smart contracts.
+Our experiments reveal that $19$ \textit{functions} exhibit frequencies greater than $0.75$, indicating common usage among developers.
+Detailed analysis suggests that these code snippets often originate from public libraries or are sections with high reuse frequency, potentially indicating a weaker developer intent.
+Conversely, less frequent \textit{functions} tend to express specific and strong developer intent.

-We set the initial $k$ value as $19$, according to the $19$ high-frequency \textit{functions}, and set a loop of $80$ rounds for K-means training.
-When comparing the similarity of the two documents, we calculate the \textit{cosine distance} between their embedding vectors\cite{rahutomo2012semantic}\cite{gu2018deep}.
-Formula~\ref{formula_similarity} provides a method for calculating the cosine similarity between two \textit{functions} (A and B), that is, the cosine value of $\bm{f^A}$ and $\bm{f^B}$.
-Then, we transform cosine similarity to cosine distance by Formula~\ref{formula_distance}.
+To identify \textit{functions} that are significantly distant in spatial distribution from these 19 frequently occurring \textit{functions}, we initially set the number of clusters $k$ to 19 and then conducted a maximum of 80 iterations of K-means clustering training.
+To compare document similarities, we compute the \textit{cosine distance} between their embedding vectors~\cite{rahutomo2012semantic, gu2018deep}.
+Formula~\ref{formula_similarity} defines the cosine similarity between two \textit{functions} (A and B), derived from the cosine of $\bm{f^A}$ and $\bm{f^B}$.
+We then transform the cosine similarity into cosine distance as defined by Formula~\ref{formula_distance}.